 DJJ commitment youth are nearly all assessed as moderate to high-risk to reoffend.
 Sonoma County Probation utilizes the Positive Achievement Change Tool (PACT) to assess for risk to reoffend.
 Residents committed for sex offenses often present as low-risk to reoffend, as our assessment tool is not specifically designed to measure sexual offending risk.
-The Sonoma County Department of Health Services will assess all residents committed for sex offenses using tools recommended in the California's Guidelines for Assessment and Treatment of Sexually Abusive Juveniles.
+Juvenile sex offender treatment will be delivered through a contracted service provider who specializes in sex offender treatment in the state of California.
+All residents committed for sex offenses using tools recommended in the California's Guidelines for Assessment and Treatment of Sexually Abusive Juveniles.
 Assessments will be used to identify both protective and risk factors pertinent to the individual youth.
 The Sonoma County Probation Department may elect to use the Static-99 assessment tool for sex offenders over the age of 18.